Famous Theatres in London England

 Located in Highgate Village the Gatehouse is what you think of when you think English pub culture.
 The earliest mention of this pub is from 1670 but the owners claim it has been a pub since 1337.
 It has been a jazz club, music hall and even a folk club once playing host to Simon and Garfunkel.
 It has 140 seats and is the last pub (going North) in Camden.

 The White Bear is an independent fringe theatre that works to present challenging and risk-taking theatre.
 They focus on new writing and “lost classics”.
 Located in South London on Kennington Park Road they have recently undergone a complete renovation.
-Extensive upgrades including full air conditioning, brand new lighting and sound equipment and excellent soundproofing of the theatre.
+Extensive upgrades include full air conditioning, brand new lighting and sound equipment and excellent soundproofing of the theatre.

 All pub theatre photos are from the theatres’ website